This post was originally posted on 25th February 2019. Amended and re-posted on 12th April 2021.

-The warm and sunny weather this weekend has certainly brought forward plans for getting the garden ready for spring.
-All those jobs we thought we wouldn’t be doing for another couple of months, well, they just became a priority.
-And just think, if we do them now, we will have more months of R&R later on.
-So, here’s my list of jobs that may not have been completed entirely, but are certainly on the to-do-list for the next couple of weeks.
+Spring is certainly taking it’s own sweet time appearing this year.
+But that’s no excuse for delaying preparations to get the garden ready for the coming seasons.
+And just think, if we do the work now, we will have more months of R&R later on.
+So, here’s my list of jobs that are on my own to-do-list for the next couple of weeks.
 Now I’m no gardener in any true sense – more of a garden stylist.
-I just like it to look nice and work as an extra room in summer, so true gardeners should look away now.
+I just like my outside space to look nice and work as an extra room at this time of year.
+So true gardeners should look away now.

 General Tidy Up

 Even the mildest of winters will result in a build up of dead leaves and branches, so these will be the first things to be tackled.
 Plus getting rid of all those dead pot plants that you didn’t quite get round to doing in the autumn.
-It’s a bit early for heavy pruning as there still might be frosts, but cutting away the already dead branches should be okay.
-While you’re at it tie in any climbers that have broken loose, and give paths a good sweep and jet-wash.
+It’s a bit early for heavy pruning as there still might be frosts (yes even now, have you seen the forecasts?!), but cutting away the already dead branches should be okay.
+While you’re at it tie in any climbers that have broken loose, and give paths a good sweep and perhaps a jet-wash.
 There, it looks better already.

-Now’s the time to repair any fences, trellises and gates, before the climbers start to take hold.
-Get rid of any mould with a wire brush and soapy water and give them a fresh coat of preservative or paint.
-You don’t need to paint every year but if this year is the year you can’t put it off any longer, just get on with it.
+Now’s the time to repair any fences, trellises and gates before the climbers start to take hold.
+Get rid of any mould with a wire brush and soapy water and give them a fresh coat of preservative or paint once they are dry.
+You don’t need to paint every year but if this year is the year, you can’t put it off any longer.
+Just get on with it.
 We need to replace the reed screening on the pergola this year as it’s fallen apart but as it’s lasted three years already, that seems fair enough.